 A little tip for those visiting Vienna’s zoo.
 If you make your way to the far side of the zoo, you can climb a wooded hill to the Tirolerhof, a genuine farmhouse from the mountainous Tyrolean region of Austria.
 Try the cheese.

-Inside the ground floor there’s a small farm shop selling bread, cheeses, hams, fruit juices and other traditional rural fare.
+Inside the ground floor there’s a small organic farm shop selling bread, cheeses, hams, fruit juices and other traditional rural fare.

 We often go for a couple of open sandwiches, with cured ham and a strong Bergkäse (mountain cheese), plus a drink of natural apple juice.

 The bread is a thick wholemeal and soon fills you up.
 And the cheese might just be the best in the city.
-You can eat your sandwiches in the room opposite the shop, which is well heated in winter.
+You can eat your sandwiches in the room opposite the shop, which is heated in winter.